Skip to content

 How to Verify Webhook Signatures

-Verify webhook signatures for Stripe, GitHub, Shopify, and 10 more providers using HMAC-SHA256 and asymmetric algorithms.
+Verify webhook signatures for Stripe, GitHub, Shopify, Meta, and 23 more signed providers using HMAC-SHA256, HMAC-SHA1, and asymmetric algorithms.
 Protect handlers from forged payloads.

 Webhook signatures prove a payload came from the expected sender and was not tampered with in transit.
 Most providers sign payloads with HMAC-SHA256.
 Discord is the exception, using Ed25519 public-key cryptography.
 Twilio uses HMAC-SHA1.
 Verifying signatures is the single most important security step in any webhook handler.
 Skip it, and anyone who knows your endpoint URL can forge payloads.

-The webhooks.cc SDK verifies signatures for 13 providers with a single function call.
+The webhooks.cc SDK verifies signatures for 27 signed providers with a single function call.
 This guide walks through the process for each one.
+SendGrid is supported for templates and provider detection, but its Event Webhook security model uses IP allowlisting rather than cryptographic signatures.

 What you'll build

-A webhook handler that verifies signatures before processing, with working examples for Stripe, GitHub, Shopify, Twilio, Slack, Paddle, Linear, Clerk, Discord, Vercel, GitLab, and Standard Webhooks (Polar, Svix, Resend).
+A webhook handler that verifies signatures before processing, with working examples for Stripe, GitHub, Shopify, Twilio, Slack, Paddle, Linear, Clerk, Discord, Vercel, GitLab, Typeform, Standard Webhooks (Polar, Svix, Resend), Meta (WhatsApp/Messenger/Instagram), Lemon Squeezy, Coinbase Commerce, Razorpay, Cal.com, Intercom, Telegram, Square, HubSpot, Mailgun, Calendly, Mux, Sentry, and Bitbucket.

 Prerequisites